Restoration Update as of September 2025

 The Gustav Stickley House Foundation (GSHF) is fully committed to the restoration of the the former home of Gustav Stickley at 438 Columbus Avenue in Syracuse, NY.
 Phase One, exterior restoration, was completed in 2018.
-Fundraising for Phase Two began in March 2020 with launch of a Capital Campaign on March 5th. shortly after, as with many things, Covid-19 created a delay in our plans.
-While the Campaign took a hiatus as the world focused on more immediate needs, our commitment has not waivered, Phase II, the interior restoration, relaunched in 2022.
+Fundraising for Phase Two began in March 2020 with launch of a Capital Campaign on March 5th.
+Shortly after, as with many things, Covid-19 created a delay in our plans.
+While the Campaign took a hiatus as the world focused on more immediate needs, our commitment has not wavered.
+Following the pandemic we continue to worked with our project partners developing the design plan of the interior restoration and raising funds toward this goal.

 The ultimate goal of Phase Two is to create a unique historic house museum that will include publicly accessible spaces for educational program, exhibits and events on Gustav Stickley, the Arts & Crafts Movement and the Central New York community.
 In addition, the house will convert the former upstairs apartment spaces that were created in the 1950-1970s into unique guestrooms with historic touches, where individuals can stay overnight and enjoy the house and its distinct environment.
 This model will serve to help sustain the museum and make it a vital part of the neighborhood and Syracuse community.